About the project

 Generate: Scientists of the Future is enabling four schools from the Westminster and Lambeth areas to experience repeat visits year-on-year at the Museum.
 The selected schools have low levels of engagement with the Museum.
-They have been invited to bring a year group each year for three years to the Museum for a specially arranged day of activities, from Year 7 through to Year 9.
-The first year’s activities consisted of The Variety Show, a Meet the Scientist session (with scientists from both the Museum and Ørsted) and gallery exploration time.
+They are bringing a year group each year for three years to the Museum for a specially arranged day of activities, from Year 7 through to Year 9.

 Monitoring the results

-We will evaluate each group before and after their Museum visit.
-We will also be monitoring any changed perceptions of science as both a subject matter and career option year-on-year with the programme.
+Each year, we are evaluating the groups before and after their Museum visits to examine any changes in their perceptions of science as both a subject matter and career option.
+As the programme continues, we can also track any longitudinal changes to their perceptions.
 We hope to excite students with the prospect of one of the many varied careers in science.

 First year reflections

 The video below shows the experiences of students, teachers and Ørsted volunteers at the workshops run in the first year of the programme.